Skip to content

 };

-import { fetchGitHubIssue, parseGhIssueString } from '../utils/github';
+import { fetchGithubIssue, parseGhIssueString } from "../utils/github";

-export default async request => {
+app.post("/", async (c) => {

-const text = params['text'].trim();
+const { text } = await c.req.parseBody();

 const { owner, repo, issue_number } = parseGhIssueString(text);

-const response = await fetchGitHubIssue(owner, repo, issue_number);
+const response = await fetchGithubIssue(owner, repo, issue_number);

-const issue = await response.json();
+const issue = await response.json<Issue>();

 Constructing a Slack message